ROLE DESCRIPTIONS OF VOLUNTARY POSITIONS AVAILABLE

 There is no upper age limit!
 If you are a more mature steward who is still young at heart and would like to be involved, then we would love to have you on the team.

-An Info email will be sent prior to arrival at the festival – this email thoroughly details the festival stewarding role and responsibilities and provides information about the festival and the festival site.
+An Information email will be sent prior to arrival at the festival – this email thoroughly details the festival stewarding role and responsibilities and provides information about the festival and the festival site.

 Should be selected for a position this year you will be placed at the top of the list for following events as a preferred volunteer